BA (Hons)

 • Build a strong portfolio of work that demonstrates the specialist skills and practical film-making experience that employers really value

-• Gain insider knowledge from the shared experiences of award-winning film professionals
+• Gain insider knowledge from guest lectures from award-winning TV and film professionals

 • Travel to overseas film festivals such as Berlin and Cannes